solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 - Select one of the read replicas.
 - Select **Stop Replication**.
 This will break the read replica.
 - Modify all applications connection strings to point to the new main instance.

+### Use fully qualified domain names in connection strings

+- Use a fully qualified domain name instead of an IP address in connection strings.
+If network changes are made causing IP addresses change, your application should be operationally.
+Administrators do not have locate and change dependent application configuration.